 Now I wasn’t feeling quite bold enough to start with actual crabs and cook them and then remove all the meat, that would have to wait for another Saturday, but thankfully after a few calls to seafood stores around town Kailis in Leederville confirmed they had raw crab meat in stock so I hot tailed it there and picked up a half kilo bag.

-I decided I would make a risotto and as I wanted to focus to be on the beautiful crab I kept things simple and paired it with lemon, chilli and a little garlic.
+I decided I would make a Shark Bay Crab Risotto and as I wanted to focus to be on the beautiful crab I kept things simple and paired it with lemon, chilli and a little garlic.

 I’ll admit that if I’d seen some lovely asparagus or courgettes at the market I would have been inclined to through those in too, but no joy on that front so I threw on a few basil leaves as garnish to add a little greenery.
 And did I go to Target to buy two new bowls which I thought might look nice in a pic?
 Yeah, I might have, but aren’t they pretty!